wyleungad/RegexReplacer/README.md

 4. Specify the corresponding replacements in regexReplacement.txt
 5. Run RegexReplacer.exe.
 6. Regex in regexRule.txt will be excecuted seqencially with the corresponding replacement taken effective.
+7. The output text can be found inside regexOutput.txt.